Dr Tomomi McAuliffe

 I am interested in the area of intellectual disability.
 In particular, I am interested in how health professional education can prepare students to work with people with intellectual disability competently.

-• Family routines in the context of ASD
+• Family routines in the context of disability

-I am interested in how health professionals incorporate family routines in designing their interventions when working with families of children with disability, in particular children with ASD.
-Keywords: Time-use of families of children with a disability; use of family routines in clinical practice; family routines management
+I am interested in how health professionals incorporate family routines in designing their interventions when working with families of children with disability, in particular autistic children.
+Keywords: Time-use of families of children with disability; use of family routines in clinical practice; family routines management

 • Regional and remote practice